Just the Facts... |

 red on white |

-Natural Stickers Under the Staggered System (A separate month sticker was also used)
+Natural Year Designation Stickers Used Under the Staggered System

 Marked |